Funding Programmes

 We provide funding for a wide range of projects in science, the arts, and social initiatives.
 On this page, you can explore our grant calls and other funding programs we take part in.

-- The Jenny and Antti Wihuri Foundation awards grants for projects in science, the arts, and societal activities through a general grant call open each spring.
+- Jenny and Antti Wihuri Foundation awards grants for projects in science, the arts, and societal activities through a general grant call open each spring.

 - In addition, we participate in several joint grant pools with other foundations.